Luze26/RasendeRoboter/README.md

 ###Run

+Run mongod
-Run `node ServeurRasendeRoboter.js` and open http://localhost:8090 in your browser.
+Then run `node ServeurRasendeRoboter.js` and open http://localhost:8090 in your browser.

 ##Documentation